dmeim/ilovemypretty.com/public/feelings/overwhelmed/message.md

-You don't have to do everything right now or be everything to everyone.
-Just take one step, then another—one thing at a time.
+Seek Him and give this burden to Him - you don't have to do everything alone.